Karma-Lies/reset/README.md

 ```

 > You can preview the built app with `pnpm preview`, regardless of whether you installed an adapter.
 This should _not_ be used to serve the app in production.

+> This project requires at least Node v14.13 to run